Exam tips

 1. Read the task prompt:

-You have no idea how many summaries I have read in my lifetime that didn’t work because the student just went and summarized the text.
+You have no idea how many summaries I have read in my lifetime that didn’t work because the student just went and tried to shorten the text.
 Please don’t do this – instead, please read the task prompt.

 2. Read the passage carefully: